CruxCoder7/EdTech-API/README.md

 ### Middleware
 * CheckUserScope

-&emsp;&emsp;Checks if the signed in user has the required scope to access &emsp;&emsp;&emsp;endpoints.
+&emsp;&emsp;Checks if the signed in user has the required scope to access endpoints.

 * Validation
 &emsp;&emsp; Validatorjs is used.